nus-cs2103-AY1920S1/duke/README.md

 #### Mark Task as Done
-Duke Bunny can help you to mark tasks as done.
+Duke Bunny can help you to mark tasks as done.He will reply you if he successfully did so.
+If there is incorrect user input format, he will also reply with what went wrong.
 The data will be saved once the command is made.

 - To mark task at index 2 of list as done, send: